 Q: How long does the graduate programme last?

-A: This varies for each business area and programme, most graduate programmes last two years, with the exception of Internal Audit, which is three years.
-The NatWest graduate programme does not have a fixed duration - successful applicants to this programme will be moved directly in to a permanent role.
+A: This varies for each business area and programme, most graduate programmes last two years, with the exception of Internal Audit and Finance, which are three years.

 Q: What are the programme start dates?